BallsSqueezer/tipCalculator/README.md

 The following **additional** features are implemented:

-- [x] Customize tint color and button to make the app more attractive
+- [x] Customize tint color and button to make the app more attractive.
-- [x] Automatically split the total amount depending on the number of people (eg. If there are 4 people and total amount is $120, each will have to pay $30)
+- [x] Automatically split the total amount depending on the number of people (eg. If there are 4 people and total amount is $120, each will have to pay $30).

 ## Video Walkthrough